maxgerhardt/pio-esp32-esp8266-filesystem-downloader/README.md

 ## Using in a different project

-To add this extractor task functionality to your project, simply copy the `download_fs.py` of this repository to your project and add
+To add this extractor task functionality to your project, simply copy the `download_fs.py` of this repository to the root of your project (same as platformio.ini) and add

 ```ini
 extra_scripts = download_fs.py